 An output signal indicating oxygen concentration can be sent to other instruments by using the non-isolated 4-20 mA output or the 0-10 VDC output at the back of the analyzer.
-When shipped from the factory the required mating connectors are plugged into the back panel.
+The analyzer arrives with required mating connectors plugged into the back panel.